 In addition to establishing short-term priorities and facilitating the pursuit of outside funding, the 2007 IRWM Plan represented the first step in a long-term planning process.
-As this long-term process unfolds, stakeholder groups have been expanded, governance structures refined, coordination with watershed groups enhanced, new emerging issues identified, and new priorities established.
-The 2013 IRWM Plan reflects these changes, refines the IRWM process, and builds on the success of the original 2007 IRWM Plan.
+As this long-term process unfolded, stakeholder groups were expanded, governance structures refined, coordination with watershed groups enhanced, new emerging issues identified, and new priorities established.
+The 2013 IRWM Plan reflected these changes, refined the IRWM process, and built on the success of the original 2007 IRWM Plan.
+The 2019 IRWM Plan Update builds upon the progress made through the 2013 IRWM Plan Update by strengthening existing governance structures to achieve common goals.

-The San Diego IRWM Plan is a living document; the 2013 Plan marks the second generation of IRWM planning in the Region, and it is envisioned that the IRWM Plan will continue to evolve over time in response to the changing needs of the Region.
+The San Diego IRWM Plan is a living document; the 2019 Plan Update marks the third generation of IRWM planning in the Region, and the RWMG envisions that the IRWM Plan will continue to evolve in response to the changing needs of the Region.
 Through this stakeholder-driven, cooperative process of integrated regional water management, the San Diego Region has established itself as a leader in active water management planning.